With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 Technology is helping to address language barriers — though it remains imperfect.
 One study, for example, pointed out that in some British medical contexts, having seizures is sometimes referred to as "fitting" — as in, "having a fit."
 But one Swahili language app translated the English "Your child is fitting" to "Your child is dead" in Swahili.

-At Children's Hospital of Philadelphia, locally referred to as CHOP, staff saythat the app translates the phrase "Please come to CHOP" as "Please come to be cut into pieces."
+At Children's Hospital of Philadelphia, locally referred to as CHOP, staff members say that the app translates the phrase "Please come to CHOP" as "Please come to be cut into pieces."

 There is no doubt in Marlon Munoz and Aibi Perez's minds that their health care has been compromised because of language barriers.
 Some services simply weren't available in Spanish when Perez was being treated for her breast cancer — no Spanish-speaking psychologist to help Perez understand how the chemo worked, for example, and no Spanish-capable pain manager.

 Worse, though, was the confusion and pain that ensued after Perez finished chemotherapy.
-She'd been given a choice between a variety of medications for controlling the hormones relevant to her type of breast cancer, or surgery to remove her ovaries and accomplish the same.
+She had been given a choice between a variety of medications for controlling the hormones relevant to her type of breast cancer or surgery to remove her ovaries and accomplish the same.
 Not understanding much about the pros and cons of each choice — and feeling too young to have her ovaries removed — Perez opted for one of the medications.

 "That was our first mistake, just to take everything they told us and just take all the information — a lot of information with medical terminology about something you didn't know," Perez now says.
 "You don't know what they're giving you, the side effects you're going to get."

 That first medication caused blue and purple marks all over her stomach and violent mood swings.
-"In the morning she'd be happy, and then later I'd say, 'Hey, how do you feel?'" and she'd break into tears," Marlon remembers.
+"In the morning she'd be happy, and then later I'd say, 'Hey, how do you feel?' and she'd break into tears," Munoz remembers.

-Next, they tried a medication that made her skin feel so tight that she'd shriek at the accidental touch by one of her kids.
-Finally, they tried a medicine that had to be injected monthly to her stomach with a needle "as thick as a pen," Marlon says, leaving her stomach blue.
+Next, they tried a medication that made her skin feel so tight that she would shriek at the accidental touch by one of her kids.
+Finally, they tried a medicine that had to be injected monthly to her stomach with a needle "as thick as a pen," Munoz says, leaving her stomach blue.
 After a year of experimenting, Perez decided to have the surgery.

-"If we had understood [the consequences], Marlon says, "we wouldn't have had to go through that year of pain to make the same decision in the end."
+"If we had understood [the consequences]," Munoz says, "we wouldn't have had to go through that year of pain to make the same decision in the end."

 Sheila Mulrooney Eldred is a Minneapolis-based freelance writer.

-This story was produced by Undark, a non-profit, editorially independent digital magazine exploring the intersection of science and society.
+This story was produced by Undark, a nonprofit, editorially independent digital magazine exploring the intersection of science and society.